julianpeeters/avrohugger/README.md

 namespace map (please see warnings below):

     val generator = new Generator(SpecificRecord, avroScalaCustomNamespace = Map("oldnamespace"->"newnamespace"))

+_Scavro_: by default, a "model" package is appended to the namespace to create a Scala namespace that does not conflict with Scavro's generated Java.
+To override, either customize each package namespace separately (preempting the use of the default package name), or override the package name like so:

+    val generator = new Generator(SpecificRecord, avroScalaCustomNamespace = Map("SCAVRO_DEFAULT_PACKAGE$"->"scavro"))

 ##### Customizable Enum Style:

 `SpecificRecord` format requires that enums be represented as Java enums.
 By default, `Standard` and `Scavro` formats use Scala enumerations, but can be reassigned to 'case object' or 'java enum' by instantiating a `Generator` with a custom enum style map: